EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-primary-index.md

 ## How to define a primary index

-To define a primary index for a multi index data structure it is mandatory when defining a multi index table structure.
-See for exemplification the following steps:
+A primary key is required when defining a multi index table structure.
+See the following example:

 1. Include the `eosio.hpp` header and declare the `eosio` namespace usage
 ```